5 Things I Wish I’d Know About Student Loans

 You can also ask that the amount of your remaining loans be reduced.
 If you're offered more loans than you really need to pay for school, you're at risk of overborrowing.
 That means you'll be stuck with more debt and larger monthly student loan payments down the road.

 Avoiding overborrowing is one of the most important reasons to have a budget for college.
 If you've budgeted for each year of school, you'll be able to judge if you're taking on more student loan debt than is really necessary.
-I have a college budget checklist to help you get started; you can get it by filling out the form at the bottom of this post.
+I have a college budget checklist to help you get started; you can get it by filling out the form below.

 #2: Go to a School That Uses Direct Loans

 Today, most U.S. colleges and universities participate in the Direct Loan Program.
 The Direct Loan program distributes financial aid from the federal government to your school on your behalf.
 In fact, schools must use the Direct Loan Program in order for their students to get federal financial aid.
 But that wasn't always the case.

 When I first started grad school, participation in the Direct Loan Program was voluntary.
 Students at schools without Direct Loans could still get financial aid, but instead of money going to the school, it was given to private banks instead.
 So these loans functioned a lot like private student loans.
 The bank served as the lender, which meant it helped write the terms of the loan.